TomK32/RobAWilkinson.github.io/_posts/2015-01-28-user-stories-pivotal-tracker.markdown

 ---

 ##User Stories
 Today I had a chance to Introduce user stories and how they relate to software development as a whole, I thought I took a pretty innovative approach.
 I basically handed out 3 decks of cards that had a bunch of user stories on them without even mentioning what a user story is, then I had my class read the decks and pass them around.
 When it was over, I asked what did we just read?
 Someone said "A Narrative", someone else said "A Story".
-This was all coming form people who had never heard of User stories before this day!
+This was all coming from people who had never heard of User stories before this day!

 I really wanted my class to understand 2 key concepts: